-innodbMutex: [true| false]

-Default false.
-If set to true, collects the output of ${\tt SHOW}$ ENGINE INNODB MUTEX.

-This option generates the following additional report:

-• innodb mutex: lists the output of SHOW ENGINE INNODB MUTEX.

-This option can impact performance.

-schemaStats: [true| false]

-Default false.
-If set to true, collects schema size statistics.

-This option generates the following additional report:

-- schema_object_overview: lists the contents of the schema object overview view. - top_biggest_tables: lists the largest tables on the connected server and the slow performance indicators.
+innodbMutex: [true false] Default false.
+If set to true, collects the output of SHOW ENGINE INNODE MUTEX.
+This option generates the following additional report: • innodb_mutex: lists the output of SHOW ENGINE INNODB MUTEX.
+Note This option can impact performance. schemaStats: [true] Default false.
+If set to true, collects schema size statistics. false] This option generates the following additional report: schema_object_overview: lists the contents of the schema_object_overview view. top_biggest_tables: lists the largest tables on the connected server and the slow performance indicators. slowQueries: [true false] Default false.

-slowQueries: [true| false]

-Default false.
 If set to true, collects slow query information from the The Slow Query Log.
 This option requires you to enable slow_log on the target server and configure its output to TABLE.

-This option generates the following additional report:

-• slow_log: lists the contents of the mysql.slow_log table.

-ignoreErrors: [true| false]

-Default false.
-If set to true, ignores any errors generated by the queries used to generate the diagnostic reports.
+This option generates the following additional report: • slow_log: lists the contents of the mysql.slow_log table. ignoreErrors: [true false] Default false.
+If set to true, ignores any errors generated by the queries used to generate the diagnostic reports. customSql:array One or more SQL statements to run.
+For example: {"customSql": ["statementl", "statement2", "statement3"]} customShell: array One or more shell (DOS, BOURNE, and so on) commands to run.
+For example: {"customShell": ["commandl", "command2", "command3"]} These commands run with the privileges of the user running MySQL Shell and should be used with caution.

-customSql: array

-One or more SQL statements to run.

-'''

-{"customSql": ["statement1", "statement2", "statement3"]}

-'''

-customShell: array

-One or more shell (DOS, BOURNE, and so on) commands to run.

-'''

-{"customShell": ["command1", "command2", "command3"]}

-'''

-These commands run with the privileges of the user running MySQL Shell and should be used with caution.

-11.8.2 collectHighLoadDiagnostics Utility
+11.7.2 collectHighLoadDiagnostics Utility

-- About the Utility
+• About the Utility

 - Requirements and Restrictions

 - Running the Utility

 - Options for Collecting High Load Diagnostics